Get with the monitorin’ crowd

 Documentation & Templates

 The Icinga Template Library (ITL) provides many community contributed CheckCommand definitions for monitoring plugins.
 This helps starting with Icinga 2 configuration far more easy.
-Edit/add files in the itl/ directory and follow best practices from given examples.
+Continue reading in Icinga 2’s contributing guide.

 Proceed with contributing a patch – thanks for your contribution making the live of many others more easy! :)